How “green” was the Autumn Budget

 To help drive the transition to electric vehicles (EVs) the government is strengthening incentives to purchase EVs by widening the differentials in Vehicle Excise Duty First Year Rates between EVs and hybrids or internal combustion engine cars.
 The government is also maintaining EV incentives in the Company Car Tax regime and extending 100% First Year Allowances for zero emission cars and EV chargepoints for a further year.
 Measures also include investment in the EV manufacturing sector as well as expanded support for wind and solar projects and a commitment to increase EV charging infrastructure to assist with the roll out of EV charging points nationwide.

-These tax benefits for those leasing or buying EVs will be welcome and will no doubt drive the transition to EV helping the country reach its net zero targets.
-For further discussion please read our article on EV charging.
+These tax benefits for those leasing or buying EVs will be welcome and will no doubt increase the transition to EVs helping the country reach its net zero targets, notwithstanding the challenge this poses for the electricity grid.
+For further discussion please read Driving into an electric future.

 Net zero and clean energy